webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 ```

 Then we need to update the pipeline to describe how we'll supply the data.
-We're going to interleave the perVertexColor data with the position like this
+We're going to interleave the `perVertexColor` data with the `position` like this:

 <div class="webgpu_center"><img src="resources/vertex-buffer-mixed.svg" style="width: 1024px;"></div>